Skip to main contentSkip to content

 How Mississippi stacks up

 At $1,925 per year for full coverage, Mississippi drivers pay 8% more than the national average of $1,789.
+That makes it the 13th most expensive state across 50 states + D.C. in our 2026 ranking.
 23% uninsured driver rate (one of the highest) pushes UM/UIM premiums up.

 Premiums vary widely within Mississippi based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.